Target icon in blue green

 Litigation Support for Attorneys | Licensed Private Investigator Atlanta, Georgia

-This firm provides litigation support to Georgia family law and civil litigation attorneys — delivering court-admissible surveillance evidence, witness location, background investigation, process service for evasive subjects, digital forensics, and field investigation services coordinated directly with retained counsel.
-GPBO License #PDSC001824 is issued under O.C.G.A. § 43-38, with jurisdiction throughout Georgia and primary operational coverage in Fulton, DeKalb, Cobb, and Gwinnett counties.
+Our private investigator firm provides litigation support for attorneys in Atlanta, Georgia.
+Which includes family law and civil litigation attorneys.
+We deliver court-admissible surveillance evidence, witness location, background investigations, process service for evasive subjects, digital forensics, and field investigation services.
+We coordinate directly with retained counsel and federal agencies, when needed.
+Our GPBO License #PDSC001824 is issued under O.C.G.A. § 43-38, with jurisdiction throughout Georgia.
+Our primary operational coverage is within Fulton, DeKalb, Cobb, and Gwinnett counties, typically.

 Start Case Evaluation